voltura/VolturaTools/README.md

    When installing options exist to configure DiskSpace (not all settings) and to start it after completed installation.

 # ProxyToogle
+<a href="https://github.com/voltura/VolturaTools/releases/tag/v0.0.0.0">Download ProxyToogle portable x64 executable - version 0.0.0.0</a>
 Utility to toogle proxy on|off from a Windows taskbar icon.
-Click taskbar icon to toogle proxy on|off.
+- Click taskbar icon to toogle proxy on|off.
-Red icon = proxy off, Green icon = proxy on.
+  - Red icon = proxy off
+  - Green icon = proxy on
-Right-click to show context menu that allows to close application.
+- Right-click to show context menu to exit the application.